 * It’s dehumanizing and infantilizing.
 Should we really be surprised that people chafe at spending hour after hour being promised the equivalent of a doggie biscuit for jumping through hoops?
 (Actually, one professional dog trainer rejects the comparison.
 After investigating ABA, she exclaimed, “I would never treat a dog like that!”)

 * It undermines intrinsic motivation.
 Rewards fail to help people (of any age) develop an underlying commitment to whatever value or action is being reinforced.
 Worse, they actively impede the development of intrinsic interest.
 Thus, several studies have shown that when children are rewarded or praised for doing something nice for someone else, they are likely to be less generous in the future as a result.
 Students who are led to focus on getting good grades become less interested in the learning itself.
 Employees who are promised bonuses for meeting certain criteria come to find their work less satisfying.
-These findings are disturbing in their own right, and they also help to explain a related discovery: People are often less successful at tasks for which they have been led to expect a reward — in part because they resent being controlled and in part because the task has been reframed as a tedious rerequisite to getting a goodie.
+These findings are disturbing in their own right, and they also help to explain a related discovery: People are often less successful at tasks for which they have been led to expect a reward.
+This is true partly because they resent being controlled and partly because the task has been reframed as a tedious prerequisite to getting a goodie.

 * It’s all about compliance.
 The problem with PBIS, a Skinnerian school-based program, isn’t just its manipulative and ultimately ineffective technique but its basic objective.
 The reason for its failure to help students become critical thinkers or members of a caring community isn’t that its implementation is flawed.
 It’s that PBIS and similar programs aren’t trying to promote those qualities.
 Their goal is to make students do what they’re told.
 By the same token (so to speak), ABA does not exist to do what’s best for the children themselves, to meet their needs and honor their preferences.
 Its goal is to extinguish behaviors that make the people around them uncomfortable.
 What’s candidly called “compliance training” — often preceded by the adjective “errorless” — is an integral feature of ABA.
 If a child cries or resists doing what she’s told, the trainer is told to persist lest her “inappropriate” behavior be inadvertently reinforced.

-If their theory collapses the richness of human experience into measurable behaviors and their practice relies on objectifying children, is it really surprising that the widespread antipathy for ABA expressed by people who have had it done to them doesn’t seem to faze its practitioners and proponents one bit?
+If their theory collapses the richness of human experience into measurable behaviors, and if their practice relies on objectifying children, is it really surprising that the widespread antipathy for ABA expressed by people who have had it done to them doesn’t seem to faze its practitioners and proponents one bit?
 Behaviorists see only behaviors.
-The experience of those to whom they’re doing things is, if you’ll excuse the expression, outside the spectrum of what they’ve been trained to detect and address.6
+The experience of those to whom they’re doing things is, if you’ll excuse the expression, outside the spectrum of what they’ve been trained to detect and address.7

 * It communicates conditional acceptance.
 What defines a reward isn’t just its desirability — the chance to play with a favorite toy, go to the playground, watch a video — but the fact that it’s offered contingently.
 What someone finds enjoyable has been turned into a lever with which to control the child.
 (As one critic puts it, “ABA therapists are trained to find out what your child loves the most and hold it [for] ransom.”)
 Now the child must earn the right to do what gives her pleasure by obeying the adult — and that right can be snatched away at any time.
 (The latter reminds us of the punitive underbelly of “positive reinforcement”; every carrot contains a stick.)